jcbrooks92/DotNetCore20AppServiceLogging/README.md

 # DotNetCore20AppServiceLogging

-Welcome to the DotNetCore2.0 Logging with AppServices.
+Welcome to the DotNet (.Net) Core 2.0 Logging with AppServices.

 Since there isn't a full project example that I could I find I decided to create one.
 This should just be used as a reference to get started.
 Thanks to the StackOverflow user Lars for his reference : [Stackoverflowpost](https://stackoverflow.com/questions/49111671/where-does-the-asp-net-core-logging-api-as-default-store-logs)